mozilla-services/docs/source/server-devguide/configuration.rst

 -------

 The storage section is **storage**.
-It contains everything neeed by the storage server to read and write data.
+It contains everything needed by the storage server to read and write data.

 Available options (o: optional, m: multi-line, d: default):